 Ultromics is the world leader in applying artificial intelligence to echocardiography and recently received breakthrough status from the FDA for the first HFpEF diagnostic algorithm that, in a few seconds, can accurately detect HFpEF by analyzing the motion of the heart chamber walls from a single echocardiography image with unprecedented accuracy and precision1.
 This significant technological and clinical breakthrough has potential to replace the considerable time and skill required by current clinical practice, such as applying Doppler to echocardiograms, as well as limit the need for costly and more invasive procedures such as right heart catheterization – the combination of which continue to miss 1 in 4 patient’s HFpEF diagnosis2.

-Ultromics’ current and future AI solutions will be a critical tool in the AMP HF Program arsenal, and the collaboration is certain to advance the application of AI to achieve earlier and more accurately detection and mapping appropriate and effective treatment options to HFpEF.
-These planned advancements will add to what have already been deemed significant breakthroughs in HFpEF treatment.
-Within the last 12-months, a new class of drug originally used in diabetes treatment—SGLT2 inhibitors—have shown significant benefit to mortality and hospitalizations in patients diagnosed with HFpEF4.
+Ultromics’ current and future AI solutions will be a critical tool in the AMP HF Program arsenal, and the collaboration is certain to advance the application of AI to achieve earlier and more accurate detection and mapping of appropriate and effective treatment options for HFpEF.
+These planned advancements will add to what has already been deemed significant breakthroughs in HFpEF treatment.
+Within the last 12 months, a new class of drug originally used in diabetes treatment—SGLT2 inhibitors—have shown a significant benefit to mortality and hospitalizations in patients diagnosed with HFpEF4.
 Ultromics participation in the AMP HF Program seeks to expand and accelerate novel and more effective techniques using AI and machine learning.

 Dr Ross Upton, CEO and Founder of Ultromics, said, “We are truly honored to be joining this global partnership to contribute to the clinical advances of heart failure detection and treatment.
 Although compelling progress has been made in the treatment of many forms of heart disease, death due to heart failure continues to rise nationally.”

-Dr Upton, added, “Ultromics’ mission is to help prevent heart failure hospitalizations by applying AI to echocardiography images enabling clinicians to make precision diagnoses that maps to treatment pathways .
+Dr Upton, added, “Ultromics’ mission is to help prevent heart failure hospitalizations by applying AI to echocardiography images enabling clinicians to make precision diagnoses that map to treatment pathways.
 Joining the AMP HF Program, together, we will redefine the heart failure care pathway, and contribute to the goal of improving patient outcomes.”

 The promise of precision treatments for heart failure is that we will have the opportunity to diagnose individuals much earlier and intervene, changing the course of this disease,” said NHLBI Director Dr. Gary H. Gibbons.
 “The AMP Heart Failure program—and the high caliber of the partnership at its core—will help us better understand and treat this common syndrome with the goal of ultimately benefiting millions.”